-- 1. A Plan?
+A PLAN

 Did appropriate local officials develop a clear public engagement plan that included: a stated purpose, clarity about intended participants, a public engagement process design, a timeline, clear roles for appointed officials, staff and (if appropriate) consultants, a budget, and how recommendations would be integrated into final decision making?
 Were connections made to any broader public engagement goals of the city or county?
-Also, was there early input into public engagement planning from the community or other stakeholders who were the intended process participants? - 2.
-Appropriate Participation?
+Also, was there early input into public engagement planning from the community or other stakeholders who were the intended process participants?

+APPROPRIATE PARTICIPATION

 Was the actual degree and nature of the participation appropriate to the issue and in service to public engagement process goals?
 Was the participant outreach or selection process effective?
 Did local officials make successful efforts to ensure that the community's diversity of views and population were represented?
-What worked and what didn't to help secure the intended participation? - 3.
-Good Process?
+What worked and what didn't to help secure the intended participation?

+GOOD PROCESS

 As appropriate to the intent of your process, was background information provided to participants so they were prepared to take part?
 Were informational or other materials used in the process helpful?
 Assuming the intent was a deliberative public process, were there sufficient opportunities for back and forth discussion among participants that allowed for the exchange of informed views, consideration of alternatives, and the formulation of recommendations?
 Was the process appropriate for the nature of the input and the degree of specificity you were seeking?
 Were participants' language, literacy, age and culture taken into consideration in terms of the process design?
+If a consultant/facilitator was used, did (s)he provide a safe and well-managed environment for people to participate effectively?

+TALK LINKED TO ACTION

-If a consultant/facilitator was used, did (s)he provide a safe and well-managed environment for people to participate effectively? - 4.
-Talk Linked to Action?
-Did public officials demonstrably consider the ideas or recommendations resulting from the public involvement process in their final decision making?
+Did public officials demonstrably consider the ideas or recommendations resulting from the public involvement process in their final decision-making?
 Did the public involvement process result in local officials making a more informed and/or better decision?
 Was there greater support for the (resulting) new policy or action?
-Was there feedback to participants about how their recommendations were or were not used and why? - 5.
-Satisfied Participants?
+Was there feedback to participants about how their recommendations were or were not used and why?

+SATISFIED PARTICIPANTS

 Did participants view the public involvement process as transparent, well-managed, inclusive, and appropriate to the issue(s) under consideration?
 Did they believe their input was welcomed, heard and considered?
 Would they be more or less likely to participate in other such processes in the future?

--more-

-- 6. Effective Internal and External Communication?
+EFFECTIVE INTERNAL AND EXTERNAL COMMUNICATION

 Were you satisfied with the internal communication between and among appropriate local agency officials, staff and (any) consultants during the engagement process?
-Was there an effective external communications effort to the larger public during or at the conclusion of the engagement process about the intent or progress of the process, or about its outcomes? - 7.
-Community Capacity?
+Was there an effective external communications effort to the larger public during or at the conclusion of the engagement process about the intent or progress of the process, or about its outcomes?

+COMMUNITY CAPACITY

 Did the public engagement process provide residents with additional skills, knowledge and experiences likely to encourage their role as committed and effective community members?
-Have participant names been added to appropriate data bases for future engagement opportunities?
-How can the local agency continue to draw on and develop these community capacities? - 8.
-Key Lessons?
+Have participant names been added to appropriate databases for future engagement opportunities?
+How can the local agency continue to draw on and develop these community capacities?

+KEY LESSONS

 Has the review of the public engagement effort involved participants, appropriate elected and appointed officials, staff, any consultants used, and any others with useful information to share?
 What are the most important lessons identified, and how can your local agency take what's been learned and apply it to future public involvement efforts?

-This tip sheet originally appeared as an article in the December 2008 issue of Western City magazine.
+The content in this tipsheet originally appeared in a Western City Magazine article.